-Halloween 4: The Return of Michael Myers is a 1988 slasher horror feature film and the fourth entry in the Halloween franchise.
+Halloween 4: The Return of Michael Myers is a 1988 slasher horror film and the fourth entry in the franchise.
 It was directed by Dwight H. Little (Freddy’s Nightmares; The Phantom of the Opera; Anacondas: The Hunt for the Blood Orchid) from a screenplay written by Alan B. McElroy.

 The central plot focuses on Michael Myers returning home to kill his niece Jamie Lloyd (Danielle Harris), the daughter of Laurie Strode, with Doctor Loomis (Donald Pleasence) once more pursuing him.
 Exploitation veteran Michael Pataki (Grave of the Vampire; Mansion of the Doomed; Graduation Day) plays Doctor Hoffman.